olihawkins/sveltevis/README.md

 ### Next steps

-The next two milestones are:
+The priorities for future work are:

-1. Add geometry components for column and line charts
+1. Create more geometry components
-2. Implement a general approach to event handling to support pop-ups and other interactive components
+2. Develop a general approach to event handling to support pop-ups and other interactive components
+3. Develop a general approach to implementing animation

 ## Trying the components